InsMapper: Exploring Inner-instance Information for Vectorized HD Mapping: Methodology

-The naive scheme does not take into account any information exchange between queries, whereas the hierarchical one introduces detrimental inter-instance correlations.
-To address these issues, this paper presents a hybrid query generation approach that mitigates the drawbacks of the aforementioned schemes while maintaining appropriate inner-instance information exchange.
+\mypara{Hybrid query generation.} The basic scheme does not take into account any information exchange between queries, whereas the hierarchical one generates repetitive line shapes.
+To address these issues, this paper presents a hybrid query generation method that mitigates the drawbacks of the aforementioned schemes while maintaining appropriate inner-instance information exchange.

-Let the instance queries be $Q_{ins} = \{q^I_i\}_{i=0}^{N_I}$, and the point queries be $Q_{pts} = \{q^P_j\}_{j=0}^{N_P} = \{q^P_j\}_{j=0}^{N_I\cdot n_p}$.
-The point queries are divided into $N_I$ instance groups, and a point query $q^P_j$ is assigned to the $\lfloor \frac{j}{n_p} \rfloor$-th instance.
-Consequently, the final object query is the sum of a point query $p^P_j$ and its assigned instance query $p^I_k$, where $k = \lfloor \frac{j}{n_p} \rfloor$.
+Let the instance queries be $Q_{ins} = \{q^I_i\}_{i=1}^{N_I}$, and the point queries be $Q_{pts} = \{q^P_j\}_{j=1}^{N_P} = \{q^P_j\}_{j=1}^{N_I\cdot n_p}$.
+The point queries are divided into $N_I$ instance groups, and a point query $q^P_j$ is assigned to the $\lceil \frac{j}{n_p} \rceil$-th instance.
+Consequently, the final object query is the sum of a point query $p^P_j$ and its assigned instance query $p^I_k$, where $k = \lceil \frac{j}{n_p} \rceil$.
 The object query set can be expressed as:

 where $|Q| = |Q_{pts}| = N_P = N_I\cdot n_p$.
-In contrast to the hierarchical scheme, each point query in the hybrid scheme is utilized only once to generate the object query, thereby preventing unintended inter-instance information exchange.
+In contrast to the hierarchical scheme, each point query in the hybrid scheme is utilized only once to generate the object query, thereby preventing repetitive line shapes.
 Simultaneously, point queries belonging to the same instance are summed with a shared instance query, establishing the inner-instance connection.
-The hybrid query generation approach can be considered a combination of the naive and hierarchical schemes, effectively mitigating their respective drawbacks.
+The hybrid query generation method can be considered as a combination of the basic and hierarchical schemes, effectively mitigating their respective drawbacks.
+InsMapper with the hybrid query generation scheme is visualized in Fig. \ref{query_init:3}.

-\subsection{Inner-instance query fusion}
+\subsection{Inner-instance Query Fusion}

 The input object queries for the transformer decoder are generated from instance queries and point queries.
 Although the generated queries can leverage some inner-instance information, this information exchange is indirect and inflexible.
 The instance query is distributed equally among all inner-instance points, while a more precise point-to-point information exchange cannot be realized.
-As a result, a query fusion module is introduced to further utilize inner-instance information.
+As a result, a query fusion module is introduced to further utilize inner-instance information and refine initialized lines.